A link condition for simplicial complexes, and CUB spaces: Bicombings and CUB spaces

 Note that Miesch's result is not stated for CUB spaces, but for spaces with a consistent local convex bicombing.
 The local CUB property is one way to ensure the consistency of a local convex bicombing.

 \mk

 This notion also encompasses numerous spaces of nonpositive curvature.

-\bexes\ \bit \item Any CAT(0) space is CUB. \item A uniquely geodesic metric space is CUB if and only if it is Busemann convex. \item A Riemannian manifold is locally CUB if and only if it has nonpositive sectional curvature. \item A finite-dimensional piecewise Euclidean cell complex, endowed with the length metric, is CUB if and only if it is CAT(0). \item A finite-dimensional piecewise hyperbolic cell complex, endowed with the length metric, is CUB if and only if it is CAT(-1). \item Any proper, finite-dimensional injective metric space is CUB (\cite{descombes_lang_hyperbolicity}). \item Any Banach space is CUB, where the unique convex bicombing is the affine bicombing (\cite[Corollary~1.3]{basso_bicombings}). \eit \eexes
+\bexes\ \bit \item Any CAT(0) space is CUB. \item A uniquely geodesic metric space is CUB if and only if it is Busemann-convex. \item A Riemannian manifold is locally CUB if and only if it has nonpositive sectional curvature. \item A finite-dimensional piecewise Euclidean cell complex, endowed with the length metric, is CUB if and only if it is CAT(0). \item A finite-dimensional piecewise hyperbolic cell complex, endowed with the length metric, is CUB if and only if it is CAT(-1). \item Any proper, finite-dimensional injective metric space is CUB (\cite{descombes_lang_hyperbolicity}). \item Any Banach space is CUB, where the unique convex bicombing is the affine bicombing (\cite[Corollary~1.3]{basso_bicombings}). \eit \eexes

 Let us comment on two examples.
 If $X$ is a Riemannian manifold, then it is locally uniquely geodesic.
-Therefore it is locally CUB if and only if it is Busemann convex.
+Therefore it is locally CUB if and only if it is Busemann-convex.
 According to the second variation formula, this is equivalent to having nonpositive sectional curvature (see~\cite{busemann_npc}, and also~\cite{ballmann_lectures_NPC}, \cite{bgs} or \cite{bridson_haefliger} for instance).

-If $X$ is a piecewise Euclidean of piecewise hyperbolic cell complex, assume the local CUB property, we want to see that $X$ is CAT(0) or CAT(-1).
+If $X$ is a piecewise Euclidean or piecewise hyperbolic cell complex, assume the local CUB property, we want to see that $X$ is CAT(0) or CAT(-1).
 In particular, $X$ has a continuous geodesic bicombing.
 Then, by induction on dimension, we can use Bowditch's criterion (\cite{bowditch}, or \cite{bridson_haefliger} in the case $X$ has finitely many shapes) to reduce to proving that the link of every vertex has no locally geodesic loop of length smaller than $2\pi$.
 The existence of such a loop would give rise to a discontinuity of geodesics, so vertex links are CAT(1), and $X$ is CAT(0) or CAT(-1).

 \mk